Aviv-afriat/NextMovies/README.md

 1. In the project directory, you can run:
 2. Install npm modules: `npm install`
-3. Start up the server: `npm start`
+3. Start up the client: `npm start`
 4. Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 The page will reload if you make edits.\